AllToMP3/alltomp3-app/README.md

 ```

 ### Launching the app
-Currently, you have to go in the `app/` folder and execute `ng serve`.
+Go in the `app/` folder and execute `ng serve`.
-Then, in another terminal, in the main folder you execute `electron .` (it allows hot-reload of the Angular part).
+Then, in another terminal, in the main folder execute `electron .` (it allows hot-reload of the Angular part).

+### Building the app
+In the `main.js` file, you must set the variable `DEV` (around line 12) to `false`, to deactivate the web inspector and turn on auto-updates.
+Then simply run `npm run dist`.
+On macOS or Windows you will need a valid certificate so the application can be signed.

 ### Windows Warning
 If you have an antivirus, it may interfere with AllToMP3.